deepseek-mcp-server

 Installation

-Install via Smithery
+Installing via Smithery

-To automatically install DeepSeek MCP Server for Claude Desktop via Smithery:
+To install DeepSeek MCP Server for Claude Desktop automatically via Smithery:

 npx -y @smithery/cli install @dmontgomery40/deepseek-mcp-server --client claude